 If p > 0, as it happens in the presence of a crystal-field $\varepsilon{\rm CF} = \varepsilon_2 - \varepsilon_1 > 0$, this term effectively increases the crystal-field splitting.
 This effect is at work not only in LaTiO3 and YTiO3, but also in several other systems with different electronic structure and even smaller crystal-field splittings.
-The case of $3d^9$ KCuF3 and $3d^4$ LaMnO3 is extreme: the e_g crystal-field splitting is $\sim 0.5 - 1$ eV; with such a large splitting, orbital fluctuations are suppressed up to the melting temperature.
-Thus, Coulomb repulsion makes the Jahn-Teller mechanism proposed by Kanamori very efficient.
-This result, however, does not clarify which of the two mechanisms,
+The case of $3d^9$ KCuF3 and $3d^4$ LaMnO3 is extreme: the e_g crystal-field splitting is $\sim 0.5-1$ eV; with such a large splitting, orbital fluctuations are suppressed up to the melting temperature.
+Thus, Coulomb repulsion makes the Jahn-Teller mechanism discussed in the article of Kanamori very efficient.
+This result, however, does not clarify which of the two mech-

-Kugel-Khomskii superexchange or Kanamori electron-phonon coupling, plays the major role in causing orbital order and stabilizing the distortion.
-Remarkably, Coulomb repulsion has also an important effect on structure stabilization.
-LDA+U total energy calculations have early on shown that the co-operative Jahn-Teller distortion is stabilized by U [10, 11], a result confirmed recently by LDA+DMFT [12].
+anisms, Kugel-Khomskii superexchange or conventional electron-phonon coupling, plays the major role in causing orbital order and stabilizing the distortion.
+Remarkably, in fact, Coulomb repulsion has also an important effect on structure stabilization.
+LDA+U total energy calculations have early on shown that the co-operative Jahn-Teller distortion is stabilized by U [14,15], a result confirmed recently by LDA+DMFT [16].
 This could be - and initially was - taken as an indication that superexchange is the driving mechanism.
 If this is the case, it is, however, hard to explain why the magnetic transition temperature ($T_N \sim 40$ K for KCuF3 and $T_N \sim 140$ K for LaMnO3), also determined by superexchange, is relatively low while the co-operative Jahn-Teller distortion persists up to the melting temperature.
 On the other hand, if Kugel-Khomskii superexchange is not the driving mechanism, the associated energy gain should be small with respect to the total energy gain due to the Jahn-Teller distortion.

 To clarify the nature of the dominant mechanism, we disentangled electron-phonon and superexchange effects.
 To this end we performed LDA+DMFT (single-site and cluster) calculations for a series of hypothetical structures, in which the distortions (and thus the crystal-field splitting) are progressively reduced.
 In the case of KCuF3, these hypothetical structures are shown in Fig. 1, and the corresponding e_g bands are shown in Fig. 7.
 For each structure we calculate the order parameter, the orbital polarization p.
 In Fig. 14 we show p as a function of temperature.
-For the experimental structure (R in the figure), we find that $p(T) \sim 1$ up to the melting temperature.
+For the experimental structure (R in the figure), we find that $p\sim1$ up to the melting temperature.
 The empty orbitals on different sites make the pattern shown in Fig. 1.
-For the ideal cubic structure I_0 , we find that p(T) = 0 at high temperature, but a transition occurs at $T{\rm KK} \sim 350$ K. This $T{\rm KK}$ is the critical temperature in the absence of electron-phonon coupling, i.e., the superexchange critical temperature.
-Our results show that around 350 K superexchange alone could indeed drive the co-operative Jahn-Teller distortion; it cannot, however, explain the presence of a co-operative Jahn-Teller distortion above 350 K. We performed a similar study fo LaMnO3.
-For this $t{2g}^3 e_g^1$ system we have to take into account the Hund's rule coupling between e_g electrons and t{2g} spins, $S{t{2g}}$.
-Thus the minimal model to understand orbital order is the modified Hubbard model [13]